+Happy Days is produced for Goodspeed Musicals by Michael P. Price.
+This production was made possible in part by assistance from Bob Boyett, who is attached to the show's commercial future.
 The musical comedy about Eisenhower-era pals and their affection for a Milwaukee malt shop — opened May 7 (after previews from April 11) at Goodspeed Opera House following a sold-out summer 2007 run at Goodspeed Musicals' smaller home.

 Since summer 2007, the musical was expanded and refined for this latest production by the Tony Award-honored Connecticut company.
 Following the earlier summer 2007 test run by Goodspeed (Aug.
 9-Sept.
 2, at the Norma Terris Theatre in Chester, CT), director Gordon Greenberg and his collaborators were able to further develop the show at Paper Mill Playhouse in fall 2007.

 Rewrites followed the Paper Mill run in New Jersey, as well, leading to this new incarnation.